maitreyeee/passengersim/docs/user-guide/rm-systems.md

 or alpha parameter) and additive_pickup model.
 The exponential smoothing model does not (currently) incorporate trend or seasonality.
 The additive_pickup model is based on information from departed flights only and does not use the alpha parameter.
-The forecasting step can be performaned at the leg or path level.
+The forecasting step can be performed at the leg or path level.
 However, if the forecast is at the leg level then detruncation can only be done at the leg level (will this generate an error?)